PradhayA/PradhayA/README.md

 ### Welcome to my GitHub 😁

-I create projects that use Java, Python, C and C++.
+I create projects that use Java, Rust, Python, C and C++.

 Interested in Machine Learning and Web Development.